dariuszparys/dariuszparys.github.io/content/posts/2020-11-10-hello-world.md

 ---

-A simple test post should include table of contents

 ## Subheading 1

 First subheading

+A simple test post should include table of contents.
+It seems that the subheading has to be the first element in order to generate the toc automatically.

 ## Subheading 2